user-name-art/week1_shorted_links/README.md

 ```
 ### Settings

-You need to create .env file with GENERIC ACCESS TOKEN for [bit.ly](https://bitly.com/).
+You need to create .env file with BITLY_TOKEN (type GENERIC ACCESS TOKEN) for [bit.ly](https://bitly.com/).
 See .env.template file for example.

 ### How to run